 Note: Voluntary work at religious or political organisations may be considered appropriate, if the placement itself or the activity/ies the individual is expected to undertake as part of their voluntary work placement does not primarily promote a particular religious or political view.

-As part of the organisation approval process, Services Australia ensures that community organisations are:
+As part of the organisation approval process, the employment services provider or Services Australia (whichever is approving the voluntary work) will ensure that community organisations are:

 • This can be verified through one of the following: articles of incorporation or certificate of incorporation and/or their constitution, being a registered member of the National/State/Regional Volunteer Centre, other verifiable documentation proving their 'not for profit' status, such as documentation providing that they are a charitable trust.